contao/docs/docs/manual/article-management/content-elements.en.md

 **Sort by:** Here you select the sort order.
 The following sort orders are available:

-- Individual order
+- Custom order
 - File name (ascending)
 - File name (descending)
 - Date (ascending)
 - Date (descending)
 - Random order

-**Ignore files without metadata:** If no metadata for the appropriate page language has been entered for the files, they are not displayed when activated.
+**Ignore files without meta data:** If no metadata for the appropriate page language has been entered for the files, they are not displayed when activated.

-**Individual template:** Here you can overwrite the default `ce_downloads` template.
+**Content element template:** Here you can overwrite the default `ce_downloads` template.

-Note that only those file types can be downloaded that you have specified in the backend settings under "AllowedDownload file types".
+Note that only those file types can be downloaded that you have specified in the backend settings under "Download file types".

 **HTML Output**
 The element generates the following HTML code: